Medibank is proud to be the Official Health and Wellbeing partner of parkrun.

 Wear something comfortable to get around the 5 km in.
 You don’t need to spend hundreds on activewear, but you should make sure you’ve got a good pair of shoes.

 parkrun don't have formal bag drops or similar, so it’s best to leave your valuables at home.

 How does parkrun keep track of my time?

 parkrun uses a custom-made digital timing system that utilises a stopwatch, handheld scanner, your athlete barcode, finish tokens, and our results processing software.

 But does my time matter?

 No and yes.
-No, in that parkrun doesn’t celebrate performance – our focus is purely on participation and having a go.
-It does matter, in the sense that time is often a gauge of progress, and we love to see people improve.
-We want you to race yourself.
+No, in that parkrun doesn't celebrate performance – their focus is purely on participation and having a go.
+It does matter, in the sense that time is often a gauge of progress, and they love to see people improve. parkrun wants you to race yourself.

 What's the atmosphere like?

-It’s impossible to explain the atmosphere at parkrun.
-It’s a vibe that really needs to be experienced first hand, and we really hope you do get to experience it.
-If I had to describe it in one word though, I’d say ‘happy’.
+It's impossible to explain the atmosphere at parkrun.
+It's a vibe that really needs to be experienced first hand, and we really hope you do get to experience it.
+If we had to describe it in one word though, we'd say 'happy'.